-There is no cure for Venous Insufficiency although some relief from symptoms can be achieved with venous insufficiency treatment including compression stockings, increased exercise and elevation of the legs above the heart.
+There is no cure for venous insufficiency although some relief from symptoms can be achieved with CVI treatment including compression stockings, increased exercise and elevation of the legs above the heart.
 Cooler weather can provide some relief as summer heat can cause veins to dilate and become weaker, a problem which is particularly prevalent in Arizona.

 Your provider may also recommend Vasculera, an FDA approved Medical Food Product.
-Vasculera is indicated for the clinical dietary management of chronic venous insufficiency and its complications.
+Vasculera is indicated for the clinical dietary management of CVI and its complications.
 Vasculera is a prescription medical food product and, as such, is neither a drug nor a dietary supplement.
 This product is intended to manage the metabolic processes that underlie CVI and its complications.

-As these conservative treatments cease to provide relief there are a few minimally invasive in-office treatment options available to treat the condition for the longer term.
+As these conservative treatments cease to provide relief there are a few minimally invasive in-office venous insufficiency treatment options available to treat the condition for the longer term.